paradigma-cl/unreplaceableDigitalID/README.md

 Tapscott, describes a higher level of digital capital when applications can integrate to each other.

 ### 5. Empowering the DID’s with Proof of the user's National Identity Document
 In some specific use cases, probably, more in the formal space, some legal and business processes, its deliverables, and some cross border transfers, require that the participant users be identified by some valid legal national ID.
-DID profiles could be ideal to indicate if there is a valid national identity attribution.
+DID profiles could be ideal to bound them a valid national identity document.

-Using a blockchain technological solution to link a user's national identity document, for example, a national passport or national ID card, permitting a DID to be used by the user,  This is an authorizing and link process to the DID, as a proof of identity.
+Using a blockchain technological solution to bound a user's national identity document, for example, a national passport or national ID card, permitting a DID to be used by the user.
+This is an authorizing and bound process to the DID, as a proof of identity.
 When users are interacting in a transfer or business agreement, this identity attribution could be shared between them.
 This utility of proof of identity could satisfy KYC (Know Your Customer) requirement of some country governments.
 In this case, regulation, executed in a decentralized way, controlled, and owned by each user.

-The proof identity should be as a National ID Inscription associated to the DID, maintaining privacy, but secure.
+The proof identity should be an inscription of a DID bound to a National ID document, maintaining privacy, and security.
 The user could share its proofs of identity with the corresponding peers, when necessary, with the correspondent National ID Inscription.
+This type of inscription could be considered as Soulbound tokens (SBTs), a proposal for enabling non-transferrable cryptoassets that represent commitments, credentials and affiliations.

 Another complementary Proof of Identity solution could be done by the reference of other users, that they know a certain user.
 Kind of a reputation ranking, like for example (https://trajan.app).
 At a certain, point one or more of the sponsoring users must have a more solid proof of identity issued by a valid legal national ID.
 These referrals can also be indicated in the user profile.